 If you've only owned your own shop, you may only change prices when you get a new order in.
-The thought being it is too much work to change them and price hikes "wouldn't be fair" as that wasn't the price you purchased the items for previously.
+The thought is it is too much work to change them, and price hikes "wouldn't be fair" as that wasn't the price you purchased the items for previously.
 But managing your price increases is as important as managing your clearance items - you want to maximize profitability as easily and simply as possible.
 Being more aggressive with raising your prices - especially now that it is often simply updating a shelf tag and computer database - is being a smart retailer.

-You might have one or two existing customers say something if they regularly purchase an item from you, for example ice cream.
-If so, simply say in a sign or in person something to the effect, "Have you noticed the increase in milk?
+You might have one or two existing customers say something if they regularly purchase an item from you, such as ice cream.
+If so, simply say something to the effect in a sign or in person, "Have you noticed the increase in milk?
 That has increased our costs and forced us to increase our prices.
 Thanks for shopping with us."

 To be a smart merchant, you have to know why you must raise your prices and selectively increase them to continue providing your customers with choices.